The Bible: The Importance of Doctrine

 • We look forward to the resurrection of the dead and the life of the age to come.

-Friends, I hope that these doctrines never become boring and never seem irrelevant.
-Granted, we human speakers can sometimes make them sound boring and irrelevant, but the doctrines themselves are vital for us all.
-These are short and inspiring doctrines.
-I am thankful that God has given his truth that is worth teaching again and again, as we follow the Teacher, Jesus Christ.
+We hope that these doctrines never become boring or seem unimportant.
+Sometimes speakers can make them sound dull, but the doctrines themselves are vital for all of us.
+These are short and inspiring teachings.
+We are thankful that God has given us truths that are worth teaching over and over as we follow the Teacher, Jesus Christ.

 Help us provide more content like this by giving today